robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 - Some explanations on how to determine the LCD settings of the SSD1963 from the LCD data sheet, embedded in the source file.
 - The graphic file conversion for displaying as a RGB data bitmap is nicely done by Gimp, the Swiss Army Knife of graphics.
 Just export the picture as raw data!

-**0.5** Split op files
+**0.5** Split up files
 - Split up the class files and the font files
 - Some testing and fixing of little bugs
 - Changed the byte order in drawBitmap_565(), displaySCR565 and displaySCR565_AS.
 Now it is consistent to the bmp 65k color file type.

-**0.6**
+**0.6** Changed to the PCB Layout and Backlight
 - added two functions to switch BG LED and power on/off, just to encapsulate these.
 - added two variants of the PCB sketches.
-The 3rd variant uses a pair of transitors to switch the power on and off, instead of the special power regulator which seems hard to get.
+The 3rd variant uses a pair of transistors to switch the power on and off, instead of the special power regulator which seems hard to get.
-- moved the connection to the touchpad, such that UART1 and SPI2 stay available.
+- moved the connection to the touchpad to other ports, such that both UART1 and SPI2 stay available.

-**0.7''
+**0.7** Changed text printing and font handling completely, with the kind cooperation of Peter Hinch
 - changed the text print method, which requires now three functions calls, setTextStyle(), setTextPos() and printString() or printChar()
+- changed backlight(on/off) to backlight(brightness)
+- some minor changes to the interface PCB layout